Online Journal of Chemistry

 Abstract

 During the past few decades, many of the synthetic chemicals are able to produce nanoparticles and nanoclusters, although these chemicals primarily act as reducing and capping agents, they are very toxic and hazardous and make the nanoparticles biologically incompatible.
-Thus there is need for green chemistry that includes a clean,
+Thus there is need for green chemistry that includes a clean, non-toxic and environmental friendly method of nanoparticles

 [...]
 Read more.